 - How would you rate your current volunteer experience, from one to ten?

 - Do you find your volunteer work at the association impactful?
-If you answered no, explain how we could make the work more meaningful.

 - Do you feel like a valued member of our association?
 Is there any way we could make you feel more appreciated?